ctucker/calculator/README.md

 Requirements
 ------------

-h5.
-Simple addition
+#### Simple addition

-Write a method, `add(String numbers)`, that takes a list of either zero, one, or two numbers and adds them together.
+* Write a method, `add(String numbers)`, that takes a list of either zero, one, or two numbers and adds them together.
-Numbers are separated by commas.
+* Numbers are separated by commas.
-Only the natural numbers (integers >= 0) are supported.
+* Only the natural numbers (integers >= 0) are supported.
-The empty string has a sum of 0.
+* The empty string has a sum of 0.

-h5.
-Adding arbitrary number of input values
+#### Adding arbitrary number of input values

-Allow the `add` method to take a string with an unknown number of numbers.
+* Allow the `add` method to take a string with an unknown number of numbers.

+#### Formatting

+* Allow the `add` method to optionally handle newlines between numbers instead of commas
+    * the input "1,2\n3" is valid (you can mix commas and newlines)
+    * the inputs "1,\n2" and "1,2\n" are invalid (either comma *or* newline, not both, and no trailing separator).
+      You don't need to handle this case in your code.